Free Mexico Travel Guide and Travel Information

 History

-There was only a small Native village before Salina Cruz was chosen as the Pacific terminus of the Tehuantepec National Railway, whereupon a modern town was laid out and built on adjacent higher ground and an artificial harbour was built by the Mexican government to accommodate the expected traffic.
+There was only a small Native village before Salina Cruz was chosen as the Pacific terminus of the Tehuantepec National Railway, whereupon a modern town was laid out and built on adjacent higher ground and an artificial harbor was built by the Mexican government to accommodate the expected traffic.

-The new port was opened to traffic in 1907 and in 1909 its population was largely composed of labourers.
-The harbour was formed by the construction of two breakwaters, the western 3,260 ft (990 m) and the eastern 1,900 ft (580 m) long, which curve toward each other at their outer extremities and leave an entrance 635 ft (194 m) wide.
+The harbor was formed by the construction of two breakwaters, the western 990 m and the eastern 580 m long, which curve toward each other at their outer extremities and leave an entrance 194 m wide.

-The enclosed space is divided into an outer and inner harbour by a double line of quays wide enough to carry six great warehouses with electric cranes on both sides and a number of railway tracks.
-Connected with the new port works was one of the then-largest dry docks in the world 610 ft (190 m) long and 89 ft (27 m) wide, with a depth of 28 ft (8.5 m) on its sill at low water.
+Connected with the new port works was one of the then-largest dry docks in the world 190 m long and 27 m wide, with a depth of 8.5 m on its sill at low water.
 The works were planned to handle an immense volume of transcontinental freight, and before they were finished four steamship lines had arranged regular calls at Salina Cruz.

 Use these tags to read more related posts and reviews: